Duel: Rules

-Offense and satisfaction
+Offence and satisfaction

 The traditional situation that led to a duel often happened after a perceived offense, whether real or imagined, when one party would demand satisfaction from the offender.
-One could signal this demand with an inescapably insulting gesture, such as throwing his glove before him.
+The demand was commonly symbolized by an inescapably insulting gesture, such as throwing a glove to the ground before the offender.

 Usually, challenges were delivered in writing by one or more close friends who acted as "seconds".
 The challenge, written in formal language, laid out the real or imagined grievances and a demand for satisfaction.
 The challenged party then had the choice of accepting or refusing the challenge.
 Grounds for refusing the challenge could include that it was frivolous, or that the challenger was not generally recognized as a "gentleman" since dueling was limited to persons of equal social status.
 However, care had to be taken before declining a challenge, as it could result in accusations of cowardice or be perceived as an insult to the challenger's seconds if it was implied that they were acting on behalf of someone of low social standing.
 Participation in a duel could be honorably refused on account of a major difference in age between the parties and, to a lesser extent, in cases of social inferiority on the part of the challenger.
 Such inferiority had to be immediately obvious, however.
 As author Bertram Wyatt-Brown states, "with social distinctions often difficult to measure", most men could not escape on such grounds without the appearance of cowardice.

 Once a challenge was accepted, if not done already, both parties (known as "principals") would appoint trusted representatives to act as their seconds with no further direct communication between the principals being allowed until the dispute was settled.
 The seconds had a number of responsibilities, of which the first was to do all in their power to avert bloodshed provided their principal's honor was not compromised.
 This could involve back and forth correspondence about a mutually agreeable lesser course of action, such as a formal apology for the alleged offense.